 In the Platinum and Gold Copay Plans, inpatient and skilled nursing facility stays have no additional cost share after the first 5 days of a continuous stay.

 For drugs to treat an illness or condition, the copay or co-insurance applies to an up to 30-day prescription supply.
-Nothing in this note precludes a carrier from offering mail order prescriptions at a reduced cost-share.
+Nothing in this note precludes an issuer from offering mail order prescriptions at a reduced cost-share.

-As applicable, for the child dental portion of the benefit design, a carrier may choose the copay or coinsurance child dental Standard Benefit Plan Design, regardless of whether the carrier selects the copay or the coinsurance design for the non-child dental portion of the benefit design.
+As applicable, for the child dental portion of the benefit design, an issuer may choose the copay or coinsurance child dental Standard Benefit Plan Design, regardless of whether the issuer selects the copay or the coinsurance design for the non-child dental portion of the benefit design.
 In the Catastrophic plan, the deductible must apply to non-preventive child dental benefits.

 Cost-sharing terms and accumulation requirements for non-Essential Health Benefits that are covered services are not addressed by these Standard Benefit Plan Designs.

-Mental Health/Substance Use Disorder Outpatient Items and Services include post-discharge ancillary care services, such as counseling and other outpatient support services, which may be provided as part of the offsite recovery component of a residential treatment plan.
+Mental Health/Substance Use Disorder Outpatient Items and Services include post-discharge ancillary care services and other outpatient support services, which may be provided as part of the offsite recovery component of a residential treatment plan.

 Residential substance abuse treatment that employs highly intensive and varied therapeutics in a highly-structured environment and occurs in settings including, but not limited to, community residential rehabilitation, case management, and aftercare programs, is categorized as substance use disorder inpatient services.